"Hey Honey, can you hear that? It's raining again."

 Stack the required number of "scrubbies" to fit your downspout.

-Insert the tied "scrubbie" up to the 45ish degree bend, in the downspout piece.
-The tail should be hanging below the nested "scrubbies".
-Next, reattach the bottom section to the end of the downspout attached to your house.
+Next, reattach the bottom section to the end of the downspout that is attached to your house.

-You need to know that this is not a once and done forever application.
+You need to know that this is not a once and done, forever application.

-You will need to remove the "scrubbies" (and why you left a long-tail) in order to clean out any debris that may have fallen from the roof into the gutter and down the spout.
-Regular cleaning of the "scrubbies" will prevent water from baking up in the downspout because of a clog.
+You will need to remove the "scrubbies" (and the reason why you left a long-tail) in order to clean out any debris that may have fallen from the roof into the gutter and down the spout.

 Leaves will be your biggest challenge.
 But that 5 minutes of maintenance every week or so, is worth it for a better night's sleep!
-This inexpensive solution will not eliminate all the noise, but you will be sleeping a whole lot better the next time it rains!

 #DIYHomemadeHousehold